 Digital Object Identifier (DOI)

 Wetter, Michael; Goulding, David; Pickard, Derek; Kowarik, Michael; Waechter, Charles J.; Dougan, Gordon; and Wacker, Michael, "Molecular characterization of the viaB locus encoding the biosynthetic machinery for Vi capsule formation in Salmonella Typhi" (2012).
-Molecular and Cellular Biochemistry Faculty Publication.
+Molecular and Cellular Biochemistry Faculty Publications.
 10.